U.S. flag An official website of the United States government

 Drug Supply Chain Security Act Product Tracing Requirements | Frequently Asked Questions

-The following are common questions and answers about supply chain security requirements of the Drug Supply Chain Security Act.
+The following are common questions and answers about the product tracing requirements under the the Drug Supply Chain Security Act.

-Product tracing, product identifier, authorized trading partner, and verification requirements in section 582 of the FD&C Act apply to product as defined in section 581(13) of the FD&C Act.
-Product means “a prescription drug in finished dosage form for administration to a patient without substantial further manufacturing (such as capsules, tablets, and lyophilized products before reconstitution).”
+Section 582 of the FD&C Act defines a product as “a prescription drug in finished dosage form for administration to a patient without substantial further manufacturing (such as capsules, tablets and lyophilized products before reconstitution).”

 • Blood or blood components intended for transfusion